ryandotclair/practical-ai/asa-e.md

     --location eastus \
     --sku Enterprise
 ```
-The above command usually takes about 8 minutes.
+The above command usually takes about 8min.
 If you've got other infrastructure to deploy, feel free to move on to those in this guide.
-Otherwise grab a cup of cofee or tea!
+Otherwise grab a cup of cofee or tea.